JuanjoFernandez/sqlalchemy-challenge/README.md

 This project consists on performing database analysis for climate data using SQLAlchemy

 ## *Application Breakdown*
+- The application uses SQLAlchemy to perform a series of queries to a SQLlite database
+- After the queries it performs some Data Analysis, all queries and analysis are contained in the [climate_starter.ipynb](climate_starter.ipynb) jupyter notebook
+- [app.py](app.py) contains a Flask script that while running creates an API with several endpoints to obtain data from the database.
+All results are returned as json files

 ## *Task List*
 ## Step 1 - Climate Analysis and Exploration